heid-lab/motsart/docs/pipeline/paper-reproduction.md

 Adjust variables in that script so imported samples end up in your target `learning` results folder structure (for example `results_goflow/<project>/R*/ts/learning/ts_to_validate/`).

-## Phase D: Validate Imported TS Guesses
+## Phase D: Validate imported TS guesses

 Run validator on imported AL guesses: